 In April 2015, Eric Swalwell founded Future Forum, a group of young House Democrats focused on the concerns of millennials.

-In May 2015, Eric Swalwell and Representative Darrell Issa launched the bipartisan Sharing Economy Caucus.
+In May 2015, Eric Swalwell and Representative Darrell Issa launched the bipartisan Sharing Economy Caucus to explore how the sharing economy can benefit more Americans.

-In July 2015, Eric Swalwell endorsed Martin O'Malley for president.
+In July 2015, Eric Swalwell endorsed Maryland Governor Martin O'Malley for president.

 In February 2016, Nancy Pelosi elevated Eric Swalwell to vice-chair of the Democratic Steering and Policy Committee.

-In April 2016, The Hill dubbed Eric Swalwell "the Snapchat king of Congress" for his innovative use of social media.
+In April 2016, The Hill dubbed Eric Swalwell "the Snapchat king of Congress" due to his innovative use of social media.

 In June 2016, Eric Swalwell used Facebook Live and Periscope to broadcast House Democrats' gun-violence sit-in.

-In October 2016, Swalwell married his second wife, Brittany Ann Watts.
+In October 2016, Eric Swalwell married his second wife, Brittany Ann Watts, who is a sales director at the Ritz-Carlton in Half Moon Bay.

-In December 2016, Eric Swalwell and Representative Elijah Cummings introduced the Protecting Our Democracy Act.
+In December 2016, Eric Swalwell and Representative Elijah Cummings introduced the Protecting Our Democracy Act to investigate foreign interference in the 2016 election.

-In December 2016, Eric Swalwell was named the co-chair of the House Democratic Steering Committee.
+In December 2016, Eric Swalwell was named the co-chair of House Democratic Steering Committee.

 On January 3, 2017, Eric Swalwell was sworn into his third term in the U.S. House of Representatives.

-In January 2017, Eric Swalwell reintroduced the Protecting Our Democracy Act for the 115th Congress.
+In January 2017, Eric Swalwell and Representative Elijah Cummings reintroduced the Protecting Our Democracy Act, though it failed to gain bipartisan support.

-In 2017, Swalwell and his wife Brittany Ann Watts had their first child, a son.
+In 2017, Eric Swalwell and Brittany Ann Watts had a son.

-In 2018, Swalwell and his wife Brittany Ann Watts had their second child, a daughter.
+In 2018, Eric Swalwell and Brittany Ann Watts had a daughter.

 In 2018, the U.S. Department of Justice under the Trump administration seized Eric Swalwell's personal data.